alorenc/mantiskanban2/README.md

 ---
 ###Version by e-doceo
 * operating	: https://github.com/e-doceo/mantiskanban (master)
-*

 ---
 ###Version by Artur Lorenc:
-This is the original version of Corey Gaspard, extended by a change of.
+This is the original version of Corey Gaspard, extended by a change of e-doceo.
+Further developed by Artur Lorenc:
 * The corrected errors
 * Standardization code
 * Tested only on MantisBT 2.0